maprihoda/primal_auth/README.md

 ## Motivation

-Full-featured gems like Devise are great authentication solutions - they are very usefull e.g. when quickly prototyping a new application.
-However, I prefer to implement authentication from scratch as it's easier for me to maintain/customize/extend it.
+Full-featured solutions like the Devise engine are often a good choice when authentication is needed.
+However, I prefer to implement authentication in a Rails app from scratch as I find it much easier to customize than a Rails engine.

+## Tell me more

+The application is inspired by Ryan Bates' execellent [railscasts on authentication](http://asciicasts.com/tags/authentication) and the [nifty_authentication generator](https://github.com/ryanb/nifty-generators/blob/master/rails_generators/nifty_authentication/USAGE).
+I made several modifications to the original code base, added other features (Confirmable), wired everything together into a fully functional Ruby on Rails application, and thoroughly tested everything (mainly unit and integration tests with RSpec and Capybara).

+The app also takes inspiration from [Devise](https://github.com/plataformatec/devise).

 ## Installation